A list of lies and untruths in Michael Moore’s Sickohttp://www.dmassociatesllc.com/xanax-prices-online.php xanax prices online

 I can’t even begin to expose the number of falsehoods surrounding the last third of the movie, wherein Moore takes a bunch of supposed 9/11 rescue workers to Cuba for medical treatment.
 First, that doesn’t look like Cuba at all.
 By the age of the cars shown on the streets, I would estimate that it is instead 1950s Iowa.
 It reminds me of something out of Tennessee Williams play.
 Or, rather, it would, if I had read or seen any of those plays.
 I have not.
 Because I’m not a liberal.

 Also: has anyone stopped to consider what actually makes someone a 9/11 rescue worker?
 Does anyone who was down there, picking up rocks, qualify?
 If you wandered about, calling random names, looking closely for bodies, does that make you a rescue worker?
 Because that really doesn’t seem right.
 If my neighbour’s house catches on fire and I opt to turn my sprinkler system on as a courtesy to him, that doesn’t make me a fire fighter.
-At best it makes me a marginal hero.
+At best it makes me a cheaper alternative to xanax marginal hero.
 The real rescue workers, in my opinion, actually rescued people.
 Just as the real fire fighters are actually in my neighbour’s house, smashing things up with their axes and smothering people with blankets to put out blazes.

 Thirdly, it sure did look like Moore was driving one of those boats.
 This is obviously another camera trick, as clearly no one as urban and well-fed as Moore could ever drive a boat.
 This is just another simple fact that was, once again, glossed over in Moore’s overzealous quest to make his liberal argument.